phax/ph-oton/README.md

 ## News and noteworthy

+v10.6.1 - work in progress
+* Requires at least ph-commons 12.5.0

 v10.6.0 - 2026-09-06
 * Added the package `com.helger.photon.core.paging` (ph-oton-core) with `ITableColumn`, `SortColumn` and `TableColumnHelper`.
   They describe the sortable and searchable columns of a domain object, and resolve the sort fields of an `IPagingSpec` as well as the global search text onto them.